Your bag is empty

 #2 Sundae Driver

 Sundae Driver is also known as “Sunday Driver.”
 It is a hybrid cannabis strain that is a cross between Grape Pie and FPOG (also known as “Fruity Pebbles," or “Fruity Pebbles OG”).
 Just like its parents, Sundae Driver also has a delightful, fruity aroma and taste which are enhanced by the terpene limonene yet subdued by beta-caryophyllene and linalool.
 It is known for creating a sense of well-balanced calm and an overall positive, happy feeling.
-Sundae Driver is available via Wholesome.co from Salt Lake City-based Dragonfly as well as Tryke.
+Sundae Driver is available via the dispensary in Utah - Wholesome.co from Salt Lake City-based Dragonfly as well as Tryke.

 #3 Mad Max